Pope reverses Benedict, reimposes restrictions on Latin Mass

 Critics said they had never before witnessed a pope so thoroughly reversing his predecessor.
 That the reversal concerned something so fundamental as the liturgy, while Benedict is still alive and living in the Vatican as a retired pope, only amplified the extraordinary nature of Francis' move, which will surely result in more right-wing hostility directed at him.

 Under the new law, bishops must also determine if the current groups of faithful attached to the old Mass accept Vatican II, which allowed for Mass to be celebrated in the vernacular rather than Latin.
-These groups can no longer use regular parishes for their Masses; instead, bishops must find an alternate location for them.
+These groups cannot use regular churches; instead, bishops must find alternate locations for them without creating new parishes.

 In addition, Francis said bishops are no longer allowed to authorize the formation of any new pro-Latin Mass groups in their dioceses.